mojocraftdojo/fraud_detection/README.md

    -- Gradient Boosting

-The above models are built using scikit-learn framework
+The above models are built using scikit-learn framework.
+Logistic Regression is used as a baseline that all other models will be compared to.

 Other than these, an Artificial Neural Network (ANNs) model is also trained to compare with the above ML models.
 The ANN model is built using Keras/Tensorflow 2.0 framework.